chauxvive/chauxvive.github.io/README.md

 ### The Problem:

-Create a one-page "Tribute Page" for a chosen hero in the style of [this site]( https://codepen.io/freeCodeCamp/full/zNqgVx).
+Create a one-page scrolling portfolio in the style of [this site]( https://codepen.io/freeCodeCamp/full/zNBOYG).

-* Must complete a series of [user stories](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page)
+* Must complete a series of [user stories](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-personal-portfolio-webpage)

-* Must be aesthetically pleasing and use only html and css
+* Must be aesthetically pleasing and use HTML, CSS, and vanilla JavaScript

 ### Who am I?

-Richard Feynman was an incredible polymath and insatiably curious.
-As a teacher, I have studied his techniques and lessons and appreciate that one doesn't really understand a subject until one can break it down and explain it in simple words.
-In his unusual methods, troublemaking antics, and offbeat sense of humor I find a kindred spirit.
+Although I'm only now seeking a fulltime position as a developer, I've been doing freelance development and coding for several years, mostly for my own projects and the Virtual Costume Museum of Uconn.
+In the meanwhile I've been a theater designer, technician, and professor and am used to managing tight teams on difficult projects with impossible deadlines.
+My theater and teaching background means I'm an excellent public speaker and communicator used to breaking down complicated subjects to simple parts.
+As a theater technician I have worked for Yale University as Master Electrician, the University of New Haven as Technical Director of the Theater Department and faculty, Tony Award-Winning Hartford Stage on pre-broadway productions, Long Wharf, and many others.

 ### Technologies Used:

-Simple html with an open-source digital newspaper stylesheet and Bootstrap.
+HTML, CSS, and JavaScript

 ### Future upgrades:

-Now that I've had more experience with responsive design and flexbox, I'd like to make this cleaner on different screen-sizes and optimized for mobile.
-I would add more whitespace and tweak the scales between elements.
-I would also love to add a Feynman video, booklist, online course reference, or sound clip.
+Because I built this mobile first and have only recently started viewing it on larger desktops, I definitely see room for improvement in styling at larger screen sizes.
+I also need to finish project description pages.
+I'll use JavaScript to have them pop open on click to give lots of information on exactly what I did and how.
+At least for now my github ReadMes give some information.